-I.2.1 Test all terminals for grounds.
-Also, test for shorts on terminals 4, 4A, 6, 50 to each of the terminals on I/O board.
+I.2.1 With power off, test all terminals for grounds.
+Also, test for shorts on terminals 4, 4A, 6, and 50 to each of the terminals on I/O board.
 If any are located, remedy the problem before proceeding or I/O boards may be damaged.

 - I.2.2 Make sure supervisory control system cards supply fuses are removed.
-At this point, flip controller insp and test switches to inspection and test position respectively (on). - I.2.3 Remove fuses F4, F50, F7, F8, to disable primary controller relay voltage, and the door operator.
+At this point, flip controller insp and test switches to inspection and test position respectively (on). - I.2.3 Remove fuses F4, F50, F7, and F8 to disable primary controller relay voltage, and the door operator. - Ø

-NOTE: Always check prints to double check fuse designation and correct amperage.
+Note: Always check prints to double check fuse designation and correct amperage.